jay-silesh/LogCollector/README.md

 ```
 {
     logs: [
-        log1,
-        log2
+        log_x50,
+        log_x49,
+        ...
+        log_2,
+        log_1,

     ],
-    offset: 123
+    offset: 100
 }
 ```
 logs: List of logs
-offset (optional): If the logs are paginated, this field will be included in the response.
+offset (optional): If the logs are paginated, this field will be included in the response indicating the next offset value to be passed in the request.

+NOTE:
+ - 50 logs is the maxCount
+ - Request.offset = 50, meaning the offset of the logs start from 50
+ - Offset: Next offset to be request.

 ### Master Server
 Request: